Programmatic Reward Design by Example: Motivating Example

 \section{Motivating Example}

-In this section, we motivate the problem of programmatic reward design by showing two partially written programmatic reward {sketches}, one for {a navigation task in a gridworld} and the other {one for representing a reward function that has been formulated as a finite state machine.}
+In this section, we motivate the problem of programmatic reward design with the pseudo-code of two programmatic reward function sketches, one for {a navigation task in a gridworld} and the other one for representing a reward function that has been formulated as a finite state automaton (FSA).
+For those two tasks, we assume that the domain expert provides a set of tokens such as $\mathtt{reach\underline{\ }goal, unlock\underline{\ }door}$ representing the behavior of the agent, and $\mathtt{A,B,C}$ representing the FSA states.
+A predicate function $\mathtt{pred(\cdot)}\in \mathcal{G}$ of trajectory can output those tokens according to the last state-action in the input trajectory.